singh-man/books/crackingTheCoding/11_testing.md

 - *The normal case:* Does it generate the correct output for typical inputs?
 Remember to think about poten­ tial issues here.
 For example, because sorting  often  requires some sort of partitioning, it's reasonable to think that the algorithm might fail on arrays with an odd number of elements, since they can't be evenly partitioned.
 Your test case should list both examples.
 - *The extremes:* What happens  when you pass in an empty array?
 Or a very small (one element)  array?
 What if you pass in a very large one?
 - *Nulls and "illegal" input:* It is worthwhile  to think about how the code should behave when given illegal input.
-For example, if you're testing a function to generate the nth Fibonacci number, your test cases should probably include t�e situation where n is negative.
+For example, if you're testing a function to generate the nth Fibonacci number, your test cases should probably include the situation where n is negative.
 - *Strange input:* A fourth kind of input sometimes comes up: strange input.
 What happens when you pass in an already sorted array?
 Or an array that's sorted in reverse order?

 Generating these tests does require knowledge of the function you are writing.
 If you are unclear as to the constraints, you will need to ask your interviewer about this first.